Snooze for the win with a Sleep Plan

 Everyone’s a fan of a man with a plan.

 OK, not everyone’s a fan of goofy rhymes, but think of all the heroes who are admired for their savvy strategies.
 James Bond?
 Check.
 MacGyver?
 For sure.
-Hannibal from The A-Team?
-He popularized the catchphrase “I love it when a plan comes together,” so there you go!
+Hannibal from the A-Team?
+He popularized the catchphrase: “I love it when a plan comes together.”

 And if there’s one thing you do every day, it’s SLEEP.
-According to Statistics Canada, most adults need somewhere between 7 and 9 hours of sleep every night to feel refreshed.
-Get what you need, and so many everyday things get better: Your mental sharpness, memory, mood and self-control, while your stress levels and appetite are both kept in check.
-At the same time, a host of health risks caused by lack of sleep are reduced: Heart disease, stroke, type 2 diabetes, arthritis, and premature aging.
+According to Statistics Canada, most adults need somewhere between seven and nine hours of sleep every night to feel refreshed.
+Get the sleep you need, and so many everyday things get better: your mental sharpness, memory, mood and self-control.
+As a bonus, a host of health risks caused by lack of sleep are reduced: heart disease, stroke, type 2 diabetes, arthritis, and premature aging.

 Think sleep is all about being lazy?
 Think again!

 If you already get the sleep you need to feel refreshed, then like those jetpack users, we salute you!
 On the other hand, you may not be getting enough Zs if any of these signs sound familiar:

 - You need an alarm clock to wake up.

 - You have trouble getting out of bed in the morning.

 - You have bags or dark circles under your eyes.

 - You doze off while sitting in a public place, such as in a meeting or a bus.